 Algae problems often start very early in the season.
 If we can get it controlled before it starts growing actively, produces gas bubbles and floats to the surface costs can be reduced.
 Algae can grow very fast and get very ugly.
 Fortunately, we have liquid and granular algaecides, beneficial bacteria/enzyme products, mechanical aeration/circulation devices, nutrient reduction techniques and mechanical removal tools available to us.
 Effective algae reduction often takes multiple tools and an integrated approach.

-Nuisance aquatic vegetation is one of the most troublesome pond problems.
+Unwanted aquatic vegetation is one of the most troublesome pond problems.
 Control methods include: biological (fish that eat plants); chemical treatment (aquatic algaecides and herbicides), cultural (beneficial plantings) and mechanical (pulling, cutting and raking).
 Biological control is usually the recommended long-term solution.
 Sterile grass carp can be extremely effective but require time.
-Treatments may be quick, but require care.
+Pond treatments may be quick, but require care.
 The type of vegetation must be identified correctly.
 Treatments must be mixed and applied properly.

 Often special equipment is necessary for effective chemical application.
 Improper use of treatment products may kill many fish.
 We are licensed applicators of aquatic herbicides and pesticides.
 New aquatic herbicides are available which are effective, relatively long-lasting and safe.
 We often spray nuisance aquatic vegetation for immediate control, apply a colorant to limit light penetration or a probiotic enzyme/bacteria product to inhibit new growth, and then stock sterile grass carp for long-term control.